Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 *SOLD*

 Order of Saint Sava, Officer in silver gilt.
 2nd type (circa 1904-1921).
 Hallmarked FR (by C.F.
 Rothe) - this is probably the rarest of all makers for 2nd type of this Order.
 Superb quality and condition; only couple tiny chips to blue arms.
 Original ribbon lightly soiled.
 Compared to other Austrian makers crown appears to have considerably nicer details and very well defined cross atop.
-Hound head Viena assay hallmark for 800 silver content.
+Hound's head Viena assay hallmark for 800 silver content.
 62mm (incl. crown suspension) x 39mm.
 Great opportunity to add to your Serbian Orders collection.
 Item # Ser-21 *Sold*

 *SOLD*

 Order of Saint Sava, Commander neck badge 2nd type (circa 1904-1921).
 Silver gilt (hallmark for 900 silver, Vienna assay).
 Maker marked: GAS (Georg Adam Scheid).
 Very good quality, multi part construction.
 Complete with 31cm (12") of original neck ribbon, retainer marked with 2 'A's (Vienna) punchmarks.
 Some minor enamel chipping (mostly reverse - bottom and right side white arms and few small ones to blue trim).
 Center disk painting in perfect condition.
-An eye-catching award.
 81.5 (including crown suspension) x 50mm.
 Great piece.
 Item # Ser-22. *SOLD*

 *SOLD*